Timothy C. Hain, MD • Page last modified: April 7, 2022

 Torsional nystagmus in primary position (the eyes centered, person sitting upright) is very rare, and the few reports about it generally lump it in with other types of nystagmus (e.g. Lopez et al, 1995).
 Because primary positional torsional nystagmus is so rare, it is very specific, and often worth seeing a subspecialist (e.g. otoneurologist or neuro-ophthalmologist, or both).
 Generally, even subspecialists will have seen very few of these cases.

-It is seen in disorders of the medulla such as syringomyelia, in degenerative disorders of the nervous system, in persons with palatal myoclonus, in multiple sclerosis, and in persons with midbrain lesions (Helmchen et al, 2002).
+It is seen in disorders of the medulla such as syringomyelia, in degenerative disorders of the nervous system, in persons with palatal myoclonus, in multiple sclerosis, in superior canal dehiscence syndrome, and in persons with midbrain lesions (Helmchen et al, 2002).
+Most of these are probably due to lesions in the central tegmental tract.

 The author has seen several cases of torsional pendular nystagmus in the context of atrial fibrillation and treatment with antiarrythmic medications such as amiodarone.
 Sometimes this is accompanied by palatal myoclonus, and it seems likely that this is a subspecies of pendular nystagmus associated with lesions of the central tegmental tract.